freakontrol/Order-Chaos-sdm-project/README.md

 ## How to play
 Open a terminal in the project folder and run:
-- `./gradlew runConsole` for the Console version
+- `./gradlew run --console=plain` for the Console version

 If you are using Windows then instead of `./gradlew`, type `gradlew.bat`